rzzzwilson/PixelVFO/Design.rst

 Touchscreen interrupts
 ----------------------

-The VFO touchscreen is drivem by a XPT2046 controller.
+The VFO touchscreen is driven by an XPT2046 driver chip.
 This chip is controlled via SPI and has these pins:

 +---------+-------------------------------+
 | Pin     | Usage                         |